Do you know what is pullet chicken? Is it different from a hen? If so, how? In this definitive guide, you will know all about pullets.

 A few different terminologies of stages in female chickens before we get to begin:

-- Started pullets – a 15-to 22 weeks old female chicken.
+- Started pullets – a 15- to 22-week-old female chicken.

 - Pullets – A pullet is a hen who is younger than a year.

-Rhode Island Reds start laying about 18-20 weeks, Orpingtons can stay up to 28 weeks to start laying.
-Some other varieties lay eggs faster than the others.
+Rhode Island Reds start laying about 18-20 weeks, and Orpingtons can stay up to 28 weeks to start laying.
+Some other varieties lay eggs faster than others.
 You may have a sense of how advanced your bird may be.

 For several weeks, the hen won’t give you an egg.
 The pressure of adjusting to a new coop and flock may slow things down a little, so don’t worry.